 You Need The Right Environment

 A classroom-like setting is fine, with a white board and a desk, but make sure to have a good background, good lighting, and – if teaching children – child-friendly colors and props.
-A lot of ESL teachers use puppets and letter blocks.

 You Need To Have The Right Tools